avue7/GetWinAppsInfoAndTroubleshoot/README.md

    f.
 Stage an app at provisioned OS level for new users of current workstation or computer.
 (TODO) <br />
    g.
 Uninstall/unstage an app for the provisioned OS level for new users. <br />

- For elevated commands within the current user's context, I've found creating another script and having it run and finish was the more ideal solution here.
+ For elevated commands within the current user's context, I've found creating another script and having it called from the current user's context was the more ideal solution here.
 Thus the main script is the GetWindowsAppInfoAndTroubleshoot.ps1 and the helper script is the GetAppsInfo.ps1.
 Both of these files must be in the same directory, but can located just about anywhere on the workstation.